exa-labs/exa-js/examples/researcher/researcher.md

     [5] http://www.ruf.rice.edu/~fellows/hart206/hartstudy.htm

 Let's wrap up by putting it all together into one `researcher()` function that starts from a topic and returns us the finished report.
-We can also let Metaphor Researcher generate us a report about our keyword search topic as well.
+We can also let Exa Researcher generate us a report about our keyword search topic as well.

 ```typescript